 At Risk

 Emerald ash borer (EAB) kills ash trees.
 All ash trees (Fraxinus spp.) are susceptible to EAB.
-Millions of ash trees have already been killed across the midwest, eastern United States, and Canada.
+Millions of ash trees have already been killed across the United States and Canada.
 Minnesota has the highest volume of ash trees in the U.S. with nearly a billion forestland and urban ash trees combined.
-The potential for economic and environmental impacts of losing these trees is significant.
+Economic and environmental impacts of losing these trees are significant.
+The Minnesota Department of Agriculture tracks the spread of EAB throughout the state and provides outreach materials, training and management guidelines to affected businesses, communities and land managers.

 Distribution